Li Xuebo

-Li Xuebo (李学博; born 15 November 1999) is a Chinese footballer who plays as a goalkeeper for Zibo Cuju, on loan from Dalian Pro.
+Li Xuebo (李学博; born 15 November 1999) is a Chinese footballer who plays as a goalkeeper for Shijiazhuang Gongfu.

 Club career

 Li played for Spanish club Atlético Madrid between 2012 and 2019, as part of a Wanda Group initiative to encourage young Chinese footballers to play in Spain.
 Li Xuebo would return to China with Dalian Pro where he would be promoted to their senior team and go on to make his debut in a league game against Tianjin TEDA on 31 October 2020, in a 2-1 victory.